mgold95/mgold95.github.io/_posts/2019-04-13-book-review-the-buy-side.md

 a trading job at the hedge fund Galleon.

 Traders at large hedge funds, referred to as the "buy side", control massive amounts of money.
-As they make trades, the brokers they go through earn massive commissions, so they constantly do whatever they can to befriend and entertain the buy side traders, who hold the power to earn them these huge commissions, and the huge bonuses that their firms will award them for it.
+As they make trades, the brokers they go through earn massive commissions.
+These brokers constantly do whatever they can to befriend and entertain the buy side traders, who hold the power to earn them these huge commissions (and the huge bonuses that their firms will award them for it).
 Duff quickly falls into the lifestyle of being entertained by them in the form of dinners, clubs, and eventually, drugs and prostitutes.
-Duff also establishes himself as an extremely capable trader of healthcare equities as Galleon.
+Duff also establishes himself as an extremely capable trader of healthcare equities at Galleon.

 The co-founder of Galleon eventually leaves to form his own healthcare hedge fund, Argus.
 He persuades Duff to leave and join him.
 Duff becomes a head trader, and a powerful force on Wall Street.
 During his